rawtxapp/rawtxapp/README.md

 access to it's internals and problematic because not everything is exportable to mobile (ex: if it comes across a big integer, it doesn't have an equivalent on JVM, it will fail with unsupported type).
+**Please note:** lightninglabs team is working on a version of lnd that works well with gomobile we will update this when it's ready.

 ## Building from source